 10.5.1 EN-DC

 The Secondary Node Change procedure is initiated either by MN or SN and used to transfer a UE context from a source SN to a target SN and to change the SCG configuration in UE from one SN to another.
+In inter-SN CPC, this procedure initiated either by MN or SN is also used to configure CPC configuration.

+In SN initiated inter-SN CPC, the SN initiated SN Change procedure may also be initiated by the source SN, to modify the existing CPC configuration, or to trigger the cancellation of all prepared PSCells at the target SN and trigger the MN to initiate the relase of CPC related UE context at the target SN.

 NOTE 1: Inter-RAT SN change procedure with single RRC reconfiguration is not supported in this version of the protocol (i.e. no transition from EN-DC to DC).